adumont/AlexForth6809/docs/day02/README.md

 # Day 2: Colon defined Words and Return Stack!

-Following with the fundamentals of Forth internals, we'll need the ability to extend the language.
-In FORTH, this is done using what we call colon defined words.
+Following with the fundamentals of FORTH internals, we'll need the ability to extend the language.
+In FORTH, this is done by creating what we call colon defined words.

 ## Example of a colon defined word